yuvarajmonarch/Ex.No-2-b-Font-Size/README.md

 ## Result:
-Thus, the program for android application, Font Size was executed successfully using Android Studio.
+Thus, the program for android application, Font Size and color was executed successfully using Android Studio.